costoffreedom/costoffreedom-book/book/authors/mike-linksvayer.md

-Mike Linksvayer speaks internationally and writes broadly.
-He is the first CTO and then Vice President of Creative Commons.
+Mike Linksvayer is a dilettante of various free knowledge movements and a sub-dilettante critic of the same.